hbaltz/docker_image-debian8_lapp/README.md

 ## Description

-Official Debian 8 (debian:8) + apache2 + php5 + postgresql-client docker image with some customization:
+Rapsbian + apache2 + php5 + postgresql-client docker image with some customization:
 * mod_rewrite apache2 module enabled
 * DocumentRoot set to /var/www/public
 * /etc/apt/sources.list modified to include jessie-updates and to use Polish mirror by default